 The Cash Flow Statement shows the changes in cash and cash equivalents of the Partnership during the reporting period.
 The statement shows how the Partnership generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flow arising from operating activities is a key indicator of the extent to which the operations of the Partnership are funded by way of government grant income, council requisitions and other receipts and contributions for services provided by the Partnership.
+The amount of net cash flow arising from operating activities is a key indicator of the extent to which the operations of the Partnership are funded by way of government grant income, council requisitions and recipients of services provided by the Partnership.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Partnership's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (that is, borrowing) to the Partnership.

-31 March 2022 £'000 31 March 2022 £'000 31 March 2023 £'000 OPERATING ACTIVITIES 31 March 2023 £'000 (782) (190) 0 (807) Government Grants (782) Constituent Council Requisitions (190) Interest paid/ (received) 0 Other receipts from operating activities (971) (1,779) Cash inflows generated from operating activities (1,943) 562 1,478 Cash paid to and on behalf of employees 494 Cash paid to suppliers of goods and services 1,317 2,040 Cash outflows generated from operating activities 1,811 261 Net cash flows from operating activities (132) 10 (46) INVESTING ACTIVITIES Purchase of property, plant and equipment 0 Proceeds from the sale of property, plant and equipment 0 (36) Net cash flows from investing activities 0 0 FINANCING ACTIVITIES Other receipts from financing activities 0 0 Net cash flows from financing activities 0 225 Net(increase)/ decrease in cash and cash equivalents (132) 320 Cash and cash equivalents at the beginning of the reporting period 95 95 Cash and cash equivalents at the end of the reporting period (Note 15) 227
+31 March 2022 £'000 31 March 2022 £'000 31 March 2023 £'000 OPERATING ACTIVITIES 2023 (782) (190) Government Grants(782)Constituent Council Requisitions(190) (150) Interest paid/ (received) (807) Other receipts from operating activities (971) (1,779) Cash inflows generated from operating activities (1,943) 562 Cash paid to and on behalf of employees 494 1,478 Cash paid to suppliers of goods and services 1,317 2,040 Cash outflows generated from operating activities 1,811 - 261 Net cash flows from operating activities (132) INVESTING ACTIVITIES 10 Purchase of property, plant and equipment 0 (46) Proceeds from the sale of property, plant and equipment (36) Net cash flows from investing activities 0 FINANCING ACTIVITIES 0 Other receipts from financing activities 0 Net cash flows from financing activities 0 - 225 Net(increase)/ decrease in cash and cash equivalents (132) 320 Cash and cash equivalents at the beginning of the reporting period 95